 Create a Managed Kubernetes cluster on a cloud server

-You can create no more than 10 highly available and 10 basic Managed Kubernetes clusters on cloud servers in one project and one pool.
+You can create no more than 10 high-availability clusters and 10 basic Managed Kubernetes clusters on cloud servers in one project and one pool.

 Control panel